GreenDelta/lca-collaboration-server-docker/README.md

 docker compose up
 ```

-If not done yet, this will build the image for the collaboration server and also fetch images for MySQL and OpenSearch.
+It will fetch images for the LCA Collaboration Server (from registry.greendelta.com), MySQL and OpenSearch.
 Then it starts containers for these images in interactive mode.

 The setup will use two volumes (`db` and `server`) for storing data.
 These volumes are created if they do not exist yet: